 members of the Association.
 NAMFCU is headquartered in Washington, D.C.

-and is staffed by an Executive Director, an Association Administrator and a part-time Association Assistant.
+and is staffed by an Executive Director, an Association Administrator/Meeting Planner and a Membership and Global Case Coordinator.